HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

 ### Viewing the Update History page

-1. You can access the **Updates** page through the button on the application header.
-Click the **Updates** button to go to the **Updates** page.
-The **Updates** button also contains the total number of bulk update operations triggered.
+1. You can access the **Update history** page through the button on the application header.
+Click the **Update history** button to go to the **Update history** page.
+The **Update history** button also contains the total number of bulk update operations triggered.

     ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_sendrequest.png)

-2. In the **Updates** page, there is a table showing the bulk updates that were triggered.
+2. In the **Update history** page, there is a table showing the bulk updates that were triggered.
 This table has five columns:

     ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_history_loading.png)

-    To return to the **Content Reporting** landing page, click the back button found on the upper left corner of the **Updates** page.
+    To return to the **Content Reporting** landing page, click the back button found on the upper left corner of the **Update history** page.

 3. In the **Update history** page, there is a table showing the bulk updates that were triggered.
 This table has five columns: